-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM (Proxy Item 2)
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM (Proposal 2)

-The Audit Committee has appointed Plante Moran, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
-Plante Moran has been the Company's independent registered public accounting firm since the review of the third quarter in 2018.
-We expect that representatives of Plante Moran will be present at the annual meeting, will be able to make a statement if they so desire, and will be available to respond to appropriate questions.
+Effective April 30, 2021, the Audit Committee appointed Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 31, 2021, subject to final completion of their client acceptance procedures.
+We expect that representatives of Deloitte will be present at the annual meeting, will be able to make a statement if they so desire, and will be available to respond to appropriate questions.

-In deciding to appoint Plante Moran, the Audit Committee reviewed auditor independence issues and existing commercial relationships with Plante Moran and concluded that Plante Moran has no commercial relationship with the Company that would impair its independence for the fiscal year ending December 31, 2020.
+In deciding to appoint Deloitte, the Audit Committee reviewed auditor independence issues and existing commercial relationships with Deloitte and concluded that Deloitte has no commercial relationship with the Company that would impair its independence for the fiscal year ending December 31, 2021.